 Ever since our first trip to Paris when our hotel was in a nondescript business area, miles from anything attractive or visit-worthy, one of the most important things for me in booking a hotel is the location.
 I want to be able to walk to just about anything I want to do.
 There is such freedom in just heading out on foot, with no concerns about calling taxis or Ubers or figuring out the sometimes impossibly complicated public transportation systems.

-The DeSoto Savannah is right on Liberty Street, within walking distance of just about anything you want to do in historic Savannah.
+The DeSoto Savannah is right on East Liberty Street, within walking distance of just about anything you want to do in historic Savannah.
+The hotel has easy valet parking right up front.
 After we parked our car with the valet on Friday, we didn’t get it out again until Sunday when we left.
-(If you’re flying, the hotel is about a 20-minute drive from the Savannah Airport and two hours from Jacksonville International Airport.
+(If you’re flying, the hotel is about a 20-minute drive from the Savannah Airport and two hours from Jacksonville International Airport.)

 The Historic River Street is just walk a few blocks away.
 Yes, it’s totally touristy but worth seeing the converted cotton warehouses and 200-year-old hand-laid cobblestones.
 You’ll want to leave your high heels at home for this one, ladies.
 When you see the throngs of tourists it’s hard to believe this area was abandoned for decades after yellow fever epidemic in 1818.
 Urban planners revived it in the 1970s and now more than 70 shops are housed here.

 The City Market is also just a few blocks away.
 Here you’ll find plenty of shops, the American Prohibition Museum and Byrd Cookie Company.
 Go inside and you’ll find a friendly face willing to let you sample as many of their yummy little cookies as you want.
-If you’re like us, you’ll walk bag with eight bags of the delicious cookies, after multiple samples of each kind, of course.
+If you’re like us, you’ll walk back with eight bags of the delicious cookies, after multiple samples of each kind, of course.
+The traditional cookie of the low country is the benne wafer, a sesame seed cookie.
+My favorite flavor is the salted caramel, but I also look the jalapeno cheddar cookies as well – they have quick a kick to them.

 We laughed because every time we were at the hotel and opened up the Maps app on our phones to see how far our desired destination was, the answer would come back in feet rather than miles.
 One night we were on the mood for Thai food and decided on Fire Street Food.
 It was a short walk away, as was the improv group, Odd Lot Improv, which turned out to be just down the street.